ironcalc/IronCalc/CONTRIBUTING.md

 # Contributing to IronCalc

-Wether you are aseasoned developer or a rookie, welcome to IronCalc!
+Whether you are a seasoned developer or a rookie, welcome to IronCalc!

 🎉 We appreciate your interest in contributing to our project.